Den Dover: Personal life

 Dover is married to Kathleen, with a son and a daughter, Amanda.
 He plays cricket, golf and hockey.

 Political career

 Dover served on the London Borough of Barnet Council, and was a Member of its Education, Finance and Public Works Committees.
 He stood unsuccessfully for Parliament at Caerphilly in October 1974, being beaten by Labour's Fred Evans.

 MP for Chorley

-Dover served as the Conservative Member of Parliament for Chorley, from May 1979 to April 1997, until he was defeated by Lindsay Hoyle, future Speaker of the House of Commons.
+Dover served as the Conservative Member of Parliament for Chorley, from May 1979 to April 1997, until he was defeated by Labour candidate Lindsay Hoyle, a future Speaker of the House of Commons.

 MEP for North West England

-Dover was first elected to the European Parliament in 1999, and was re elected in June 2004.
+Dover was first elected to the European Parliament in 1999, and was re-elected in June 2004.

 Resignation

 Dover resigned as Conservative Chief Whip in the European Parliament on 6 June 2008.
 The revelation that forced the resignation was that over nine years he had paid his wife and daughter £750,000 from public funds.
 (This came after the Conservatives' Leader in Europe, Giles Chichester, resigned because he put large sums of money for secretarial and office work through the account of a company of which he was a paid director.)

 Dover was forced to resign by acting Conservative MEP Leader, Philip Bushill-Matthews, who had been appointed only a day prior.
 Dover was replaced as Conservative Chief Whip by Richard Ashworth MEP.

 An inquiry by the European Parliament found him guilty of a conflict of interest, and he was ordered to repay £500,000 of the expenses.
 The Parliament's ruling lead to Dover being expelled from the Conservative Party.

 Dover's case was passed to the European Anti-Fraud Office for investigation.
 Dover stood down from the European Parliament at the 2009 European Elections.
 This ruling was later annulled in March 2011.
 Dover was not required to repay any expenses.
 Both the EU parliament and Dover were required bear their own costs.